jwzhanggy/tinyBIG/docs/guides/quick_start.md

 ### Data Expansion Function

-Various data expansion functions have been implemented in {{toolkit}} already.
+Various data expansion functions have been implemented in `tinybig` already.
 In this tutorial, we will use the Taylor's expansion function as an example to illustrate how data expansion works.

 ```python linenums="1"